Mercedes-Benz E63 AMG (V8 Supercar)

-The Erebus Mercedes E63 AMG was a silhouette touring car built to compete in the V8 Supercars championship.
+The Mercedes-Benz E63 AMG was a silhouette touring car built to compete in the V8 Supercars championship.
 Based on the Mercedes-AMG E63 W212 road car, the vehicle – designed and assembled by Erebus Motorsport – was constructed to the "Car of the Future" V8 Supercars regulations introduced in 2013, with the car used across the 2013, 2014, and 2015 seasons of Australian touring car racing.

 Background

 V8 Supercars announced a new regulation set, titled Car of the Future, in 2010 as part of future-proofing discussions.
 Intended to halve costs through control parts, the series mandated a standardised chassis and roll cage combination designed to attract new manufacturers to compete alongside the existing Holden and Ford products, whilst maintaining the popular 5.0L V8 engines – the base platforms would then be homologated to achieve technical parity, and teams allowed to develop certain components on top of that.
 The regulation set came into effect in 2013, initially planned to be 2012.

 After Nissan's announcement that they would enter the 2013 championship in February 2012, Mercedes-Benz Australia were initially dismissive of following suit – claiming that the category was "not a fit with the Australian and New Zealand brand positioning (of Mercedes-Benz)."
 However, on 19 September 2012, V8 Supercars announced that the existing Stone Brothers Racing team would merge with Australian GT team Erebus Motorsport and field three Mercedes-badged cars through AMG's Customer Sports Program over the 2013 and 2014 seasons.
 The deal saw no factory involvement from Mercedes-Benz Australia, with the program being entirely funded by Erebus' billionaire owner Betty Klimenko and existing team sponsors – Mercedes would provide existing hardware which was to then be privately developed and homologated in Australia, and the cars were allowed to feature Mercedes badging but no additional signage (to the point where television broadcasts used the Erebus logo instead of the Mercedes one).
 Erebus completed a takeover of SBR in January 2013, however Ross Stone remained with the team as general manager.

 The Mercedes M159 engine, originally used in the Mercedes-Benz SLS AMG GT3 car, was adopted to the E63 AMG.
 Originally 6.2L, it was destroked to the category-mandated 5.0L, and – uniquely for V8 Supercars of the period – was initially developed with a flat-plane crank, fly-by-wire throttle, dual butterfly valve intakes and electric power steering.